root-project/web/for_developers/continuous_integration-testing/githubactions.md

 ## About

-For building Docker images we use GitHub's runners.
+For building the Docker images we use GitHub's runners.
 For everything else, [runners are hosted at CERN](https://github.com/root-project/root/settings/actions/runners).